 There have been many, many Napoleon films that refer to St Helena, sometimes with a death-bed scene, too many to try and list here.
 Only a few feature St Helena as the primary location, and it is these that I want to focus on.
 Most show the history not as it was but as it might have been, as the filmmakers fight contend between reality and romance, seeking their own ways of escape from history’s island on which they find themselves.

 To begin with, there were a remarkable three St Helenian titles made in 1911-12, when fiction films were short and silent.
-The two-reeler Mémoires de St. Hélène aka Le Mémorial de Sainte-Hélène (France 1911) establishes the standard tropes: Napoleon surrounded by his acolytes, befriended by the British family the Balcombes (whose 13-year-old daughter Betsy enjoyed a happy friendship with Napoleon), only for the petty governor Hudson Lowe to crush his spirit through petty adherence to the rules.
+The two-reeler Mémoires de St. Hélène aka Le Mémorial de Sainte-Hélène (France 1911) establishes the standard tropes: Napoleon surrounded by his acolytes, befriended by the British family the Balcombes (whose 13-year-old daughter Betsy enjoyed a happy friendship with Napoleon), only for the governor Hudson Lowe to crush his spirit through petty adherence to the rules.
 Napoleon then dies, mourned by all.
 It is the story burnished by the memoirs of the time, notably those of Napoleon’s Irish surgeon Barry O’Meara and Emmanuel, comte de Las Cases (whose memoir gives the film its title).
-Most fictional version of the events have stayed close to this interpretation ever since (I myself have a sneaking sympathy for the demonised Hudson Lowe, who effectively curtailed Napoleon’s attempts to charm his way into a comfier captivity in England, and later was instrumental in abolishing slavery on the island).
+Most fictional version of the events have stayed close to this interpretation ever since (I myself have a sneaking sympathy for the demonised Hudson Lowe, who curtailed Napoleon’s attempts to charm his way into a comfier captivity in England effectively, and later was instrumental in abolishing slavery on the island).

 In Mémoires de St. Hélène, therefore, the great Napoleon (played by one Laroche) is brought to St Helena, where he is made welcome by the Balcombe family.
 But a new British governor, Hudson Lowe (played by Georges Tréville), has Napoleon moved to Longwood, where Napoleon suffers from assorted petty restrictions.
 The film heads off into imaginative realms when Napoleon ends up saving Lowe’s life, then makes an escape attempt from the island.
 The films ends with the death of Napoleon and Lowe terrorised by his ghost.
 It survives in the archives of the British Film Institute.